WebDevLuke/Front-End-Style-Guidelines/front-end-style-guide.md

 ```

 Using these naming coventions allows us to create classnames which share information regarding form, function and placement within the codebase.
-It also encourages consistancy and makes for a clean, DRY codebase.
+It also encourages consistancy and makes for clean, DRY stylesheets.

 # Code Documentation